Protect your rights and recover maximum compensation with legal advice

 How Long Will My Case Take?

-It is difficult to judge exactly how long a personal injury case will take because each one is very different.
-How long a case will take also depends on a variety of factors including the complexity of the case (medical malpractice vs. a car accident, for example), how much compensation you are seeking, and what kind of injury occurred.
+Judging how long a personal injury case will take is difficult because each case is very different.
+How long a case will take depends on various factors, including the complexity of the case (medical malpractice vs. a car accident, for example), how much compensation you are seeking, and what kind of injury occurred.

-Whether the case is settled or requires a jury to make a decision, the number of variables in a personal injury case means it could take anywhere from a few months to a few years to resolve.
+Whether the case is settled or requires a jury to decide on, the number of variables in a personal injury case means it could take anywhere from a few months to a few years to resolve.

-Contacting a New Jersey or New York personal injury attorney is the best way to get an estimate on how long your case will take.
-An experienced lawyer will be able to analyze the facts of your case and give you an estimate of how long your case might take.
+Contacting our Tinton Falls personal injury attorney is the best way to get an estimate on how long your case will take.
+Our lawyer will be able to analyze the facts of your case and give you an estimate of how long your case might take.